ICube-Networks/lora-analysis/README.md

 # Installation

+## Elastic Search & Kibana

+We propose two options:
+* Docker
+* Virtual Machines (e.g., Open Nebula)

+In any case, the installation produces `config/myconfig.py` including all the parameters and credentials.
+This python script is typically included by all oter Python scripts to get the local parameters of the installation (IP address of the server, credentials, etc.)

+You should read the messages printed at the end of the installation process to see the procedure to connect Kibana and Elastic Search (a manual procedure is still needed):

+* Use your browser to visit `http://IP_VM:5601` and use the enrollment key and the verification code provided by the script (both in the output and in `myconfig.py`)

+* You can use the Kibana interface to dig into the elastic search index ``http://IP_VM:5601``

-## Docker
+### Docker

 We provide the scripts for a docker installation of Kibana and elastic search.

+* one container for Elastic Search, another container for Kibana

+	* you can select the version number in the scripts

-Please run: `docker_create_elastic_servers`
+* Please run: `docker_create_elastic_servers`

-* The installation produces `config/myconfig.py` including all the parameters and credentials

-* Use your browser to visit `http://localhost:5601` and use the enrollment key and the verification code provided by the script (both in the output and in `myconfig.py`)
+### Virtual Machines

+We provide the scripts for a VM installation of Kibana and elastic search.

-* You can use the Kibana interface to dig into the elastic search index ``http://localhost:5601``
+* one VM for Kibana + one elastic search node

+* other VM for other elastic search nodes to create a cluster (not yet supported)

+* Please run: `vm_create_elastic_servers.sh`

 ## Python packages